-- To identify pesticide residues in country bean and yard long bean collected from different local markets of Bogura district. - To quantify the level of pesticide residues in country bean and yard long bean collected from different local markets of Bogura district, and - To compare the level of pesticide residues in the selected vegetables with the MRL of respective pesticide recommended by the EU-MRL.
+- To identify pesticide residues in cauliflower and bitter gourd collected from different markets of Patuakhali district. - To quantify the levels of detected pesticide residues (mg/kg) remain in the selected vegetables collected from different markets of Patuakhali district. - To compare whether the level of detected pesticide residues is above the maximum residue limit (MRL) or not.

-CHAPTER II

-REVIEW OF LITERATURE
+CHAPTER II REVIEW OF LITERATURE

 In this chapter challenge has been made to assess literatures for updating the information regarding the existing status of research and knowledge about the determination of pesticide residues in vegetables.
 Available and accessible sources of information have been systematically reviewed and summarized with essential comments as appropriately as possible.
-In spite of the fact that there have been inadequate source of information, most of the relevant information available in and around Bangladesh was collected and reviewed.
+In spite of the fact that there has been inadequate source of information, most of the relevant information available in and around Bangladesh was collected and reviewed.
 It is discovered that most of the information on the aspects searched as mentioned above are mostly available from research station and information of farmers' field condition are scanty.
 However, a significant number of study-reports on pesticides residues in vegetable crops conducted under farmers' field conditions are available.
-The studies on the quantification of detected insecticides residues below or above the Maximum Residue Limit (MRL) of vegetables in Bangladesh are rarely reported.
-With this background, the information collected from different sources have been reviewed and presented below: